8mn/rapyd-space-tour/README.md

 - The Customer is based in Singapore and the company is based in the US.
 The high price tag makes accepting credit cards and wire transfers expensive for the business and a hassle for the customer.

-- To solve this, use Rapyd’s virtual accounts API
+- To solve this, used Rapyd’s virtual accounts API

 # Functionalities: